 Tracy Chapman was born March 30th, 1964, in Cleveland Ohio.
 At age three, her mother brought her a ukulele despite having very little money and that gift led to seven albums, tens of millions sold, four Grammy Awards and worldwide recognition as one of the most important singer-songwriters of the 1980s and ‘90s.

-With school desegregation and racial unrest abound in Cleveland, Tracy’s mother enrolled her in a program called “A Better Chance” which sponsored students to college preparatory high schools away from their home.
-The program landed Tracy at the Wooster School in Connecticut.
-The ukulele was now a guitar and Tracy was playing in front of live audiences.
+With school desegregation the norm and racial unrest abounding in Cleveland, Chapman’s mother enrolled her in a program called “A Better Chance,” which sponsored students to attend college preparatory schools away from home.
+That landed her at the Wooster School in Connecticut.
+The ukulele was now a guitar and she started in front of live audiences.

 (by Edwin Sumpter)